Employers will value the combination of skills you develop on this joint honours degree.

 Access QualificationsAccess Qualifications

-At least 30 level 3 credits at Distinction including 15 credits in mathematical studies.
-In addition at least 15 level 3 credits at a minimum of Merit.
+45 level 3 credits at Distinction including 15 credits in mathematical studies.
 A Newcastle University Mathematics and Statistics pre-entry course may also be required.

 Cambridge Pre-UCambridge Pre-U